Search within:

 QPR is a nationally recognized suicide prevention training designed to teach participants how to recognize the warning signs of a suicide crisis, how to offer hope, and how to get help.
 Much like CPR, QPR is an emergency mental health intervention — a simple but effective approach that anyone can learn.

-At Ohio University, we offer 60-minute QPR Gatekeeper Trainings led by trained facilitators.
-Participants will learn how to:
+In these 60-minute QPR Gatekeeper Trainings led by trained facilitators, participants will learn to:

 • Question someone who may be struggling